When I was little, I wanted to be an actress. I still wanted to be one when I grew up, so I became one!

 After I left the Unicorn Theatre, I went back to full time acting and worked with my favourite genius, Alan Ayckbourn.
 I was also with The Royal Shakespeare Company for a time.
 I did television and film, and recently I was at the Royal National Theatre playing a mad old granny.

 I can’t remember why, but I decided to open a shop in the Cotswolds.
 It was like an Aladdin’s cave – it was also a shoplifter’s paradise!
 The shop provided the setting for the first of my books for 9-13 year-olds, Dear Clare, My Ex Best Friend.

 The Youngstars, a book for anyone upwards of 10 years, came next.
 Stars like Buster Keaton, who started work when he was four, and Gracie Fields, who wasn’t much older, have always interested me.
 I knew from experience how tough touring a show to a new town every week could be, particularly in winter when the only warm place is the stage.
 Yet, as child performers, they never complained, they loved it most of the time.
 I was intrigued by this mix of exploitation, glamour, ambition and the sheer joy of getting up in front of an audience – from there The Youngstars developed.

 My picture book stories grew out of two television series for younger viewers, Greenclaws, which the BBC asked me to script Thereafter, I was thoroughly hooked on writing for small children.

 Photographed by Lavada Nicholls

 I work from a little house on the South coast.
 If I look out of my study window, well - crane really - I can see the sea or not, depending on how the sea is feeling that day.
 Sometimes it hides in the sky.
-Turpin, the dog and his daughter, Beatrix, love walking on the shore.
+Beatrix, the dog, loves walking on the shore.
 Beatrix has more the look of a hairy marrow than a dog but she can't see herself so she doesn't care.